DAGWorks-Inc/burr/docs/concepts/additional-visibility.rst

         .build()
     )

-While this is contrived, it illustrates that you can mix/match Burr/Otel.
-This is valuable when you have a Burr action that calls out to a function that is instrumented via OTel ( of which there are a host of integrations).
+While this is contrived, it illustrates that you can mix/match Burr/OpenTelemetry.
+This is valuable when you have a Burr action that calls out to a function that is instrumented via OpenTelemetry ( of which there are a host of integrations).

 Note that this currently does not support logging remote traces, but we plan to have a